bmt26/research-lab-manager-dbms/README.md

 4. Create a file named .env in Working Directory and insert in it "DB\_PASSWORD=\[Password]" but replace \[Password] with your password (without brackets)
 5. Run Menu Application: > python menu-application.py

-## To Do:

-* Lab Member CRUD

-  * Update - Filter by and Update Child Class Attributes

-    * Add option to switch Type from one child class to another
-  * Delete - Filter by Child Class Attributes